MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/connect-to-a-tabular-model-database-ssas.md

 ##  <a name="bkmk_userpermissions"></a> User permissions on the database
  Users who connect to tabular databases must have membership in a database role that specifies Read access.

  Roles, and sometimes role membership, are defined when a model is authored in [!INCLUDE[ssBIDevStudioFull](../../includes/ssbidevstudiofull-md.md)], or for deployed models, by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)].
 For more information about creating roles by using Role Manager in [!INCLUDE[ssBIDevStudio](../../includes/ssbidevstudio-md.md)], see [Create and Manage Roles](../../analysis-services/tabular-models/create-and-manage-roles-ssas-tabular.md).
-For more information about creating and managing roles for a deployed model, see [Tabular Model Roles](../../analysis-services/tabular-models/tabular-model-roles-ssas-tabular.md).

 > [!CAUTION]
 >  Re-deploying a tabular model project with roles defined by using Role Manager in [!INCLUDE[ssBIDevStudio](../../includes/ssbidevstudio-md.md)] will overwrite roles defined in a deployed tabular model.